Heinkel He 59: Development

 In 1930, Ernst Heinkel began developing an aircraft for the Reichsmarine.
 To conceal the true military intentions, the aircraft was officially a civil aircraft.
 The He 59B landplane prototype was the first to fly, an event that took place in September 1931, but it was the He 59A floatplane prototype that paved the way for the He 59B initial production model, of which 142 were delivered in three variants.
-The Heinkel He 59 was a pleasant aircraft to fly; deficiencies noted were the weak engine, the limited range, the small load capability and insufficient armament.
+The Heinkel He 59 was a pleasant aircraft to fly; deficiencies noted were weak engines, limited range, small load capability, and insufficient armament.

 Design

 The aircraft was of a mixed-material construction.
 The wings were made of a two-beam wooden frame, where the front was covered with plywood and the rest of the wing was covered with fabric.
 The box-shaped fuselage had a fabric-covered steel frame.
 The tail section was covered with lightweight metal sheets.

 The keels of the floats were used as fuel tanks - each one holding 900 L of fuel.
 Together with the internal fuel tank, the aircraft could hold a total of 2,700 L of fuel.
-Two fuel tanks could also be placed in the bomb bay, bringing the total fuel capacity up to 3,200 L. The propeller was fixed-pitch with four blades.
+Two fuel tanks could also be placed in the bomb bay, bringing the total fuel capacity up to 3,200 L. The propellers were fixed-pitch with four blades.